ssfsx17/sky-islands/core.md

 **Spinning Melee Strike**:

+- Technique
+- 1 AP
 - 10 energy
-- Do a melee weapon attack at all enemies within weapon range.
+- Do a melee or reach weapon attack at all enemies within weapon range.
 Its damage type is changed to be of the linked element.

 **Discharging Melee Blast**:

+- Technique
+- 1 AP
 - Discharging: This technique does not require any corresponding Magical Elements skills.
 Instead, it requires that you are holding elemental charges.
 - 10 energy
-- Do a melee weapon attack against three different enemies in weapon range.
+- Do a melee or reach weapon attack against three different enemies in weapon range.
 It additionally does physical elemental damage for each elemental charge, equal to Physical Power * 0.50 per charge.
 This extra damage ignores armor.

 ### Weapon Ranged Techs